Go ahead. Groan. Roll your eyes. Maybe pout a little and taste the cynicism lingering on your tongue.

 That's why I'm writing this post.

-My experience of affirmation
+My experience of affirmation at work

 In the summer of 2015, I was a very new mother.
 I struggled with the changes this brought to my life (which you can read about in these Motherhood Diary posts, or in this post about my experience of post-natal anxiety and depression) and found myself seeking escape in all the right-wrong places like Instagram, cake and crying in the shower.